FloSch62/muxus/docs/reference/security.md

 controlling the logged-in session or Muxus can capture credentials while they are used.

 Deleting a credential enables SQLite secure deletion, checkpoints and truncates the WAL.
-Deleting the whole vault additionally compacts the active database and attempts to remove its OS credential-store entry.
+Deleting the whole vault also compacts the active database and attempts to remove its OS credential-store entry.
 Reset still completes if the credential store is unavailable, because the orphaned random key has no ciphertext or vault metadata to open.
 An existing backup paired with an entry that could not be removed may still be usable;
 backups, filesystem snapshots, storage-device remapping and forensic copies are outside